AlexOSAdventurer/i24motion_to_carla_helpers/README.md

         git submodule init
         git submodule update

-To download the CARLA and Unreal Engine branches.
+To download the CARLA branch.

+To download Unreal, do this after:

+        ./download_Unreal.sh

 ## Installation and Use